AuraSM-git/AuraSM-git/README.md

 <h3><span style="color:#C77E9C">About Me</span></h3>

-I started my career as an **English teacher** in 2017, working with CEFR frameworks and Cambridge exam standards — years spent breaking down complex ideas so they made sense to people.
+I started my career as an **English teacher** in 2017, working at Kids&Us, teachink kids and teenagers their methodology based on CEFR frameworks and Cambridge exam standards and also as a teacher for companies for their employees that wanted to improve their English skills that they needed at their job.
+Those years were spent breaking down complex ideas so they made sense to people.
 Now I'm channeling that same skill into **programming**, currently doing an internship where I build scrapers, automation tools, and AI-powered systems.

-That teaching background didn't disappear — it just changed subjects.
-Explaining code clearly, breaking problems into steps, staying patient with the process — same muscles, new material.
+That teaching background didn't disappear, it just changed subjects.
+Explaining code clearly to my colleagues, breaking problems into steps, staying patient with the process, same muscles, new material.

 - Currently working on **RAG pipelines** and a **web scraping system** for public tender data
 - Learning to combine **AI/LLMs** with practical automation
-- Ask me about language teaching, CEFR/Cambridge assessment, or Python scraping
+- Ask me about language teaching, CEFR/Cambridge assessment, or Python/Web developing
 - How to reach me: **aurasm90@gmail.com**
 - Fun fact: I went from grading essays to grading my own commits